imagineeeinc/nimkernal-ex/readme.md

 \* You can always grab the nake library manually from [here](https://github.com/fowlmouth/nake).

-### Linux

-I have performed this setup on a Arch Linux machine, but all other distros should work too.

-#### Building a cross compiler
+### Building a cross compiler
+This is done on a Linux machine, I haven't tried it yet.
+I think [this repo](https://github.com/lordmilko/i686-elf-tools#i686-elf-tools) might help for compiling on other platforms but not tested.

 For more information take a look at the [OSDev article](http://wiki.osdev.org/GCC_Cross-Compiler).